Hearing Dogs at home...

 - Training generally takes four to six months of temperament evaluation, obedience training, socialization, and sound training.
-The dogs are taught to work for toys and affection.
+The dogs are taught using positive reinforcement.

-- We train our Hearing Dogs to respond to several sounds: fire and smoke alarms, the telephone, oven timer, alarm clock, doorbell/door knock, a name call and baby cry if requested.
+- We train our Hearing Dogs to respond to several sounds: fire and smoke alarms, telephone, oven timer, alarm clock, doorbell/door knock, a name call and baby cry, if requested.

 - Once placed with their deaf or hard of hearing partner, the dogs easily learn to respond to additional sounds such as the microwave, tea kettle, and washer/dryer.
 Hearing Dogs can be taught to alert people to any repetitive sound that can be set up and practiced regularly.
 If a sound is inconsistent or too difficult to set up and practice, it is hard for the dog to learn to work it.

 - When ready for placement with an approved applicant, the trainer travels to the client's home for one-on-one training with the client and all family members.

 - Placement training is generally three to five days in length.

 - Dogs for the Deaf provides follow-up training for the life of the team.
 This training includes guidance and suggestions consisting of verbal contact, written contact, and in-home visits.

 What does it cost to get a Hearing Dog?